The show goes on, finally, for Rifle High School drama

 “That your eyes can only communicate so much to people,” she said.
 “That a lot of times, you think that smiling looks like, ‘Oh, you’re smiling.’
 Then some people are like, ‘Oh, you’re glaring at me.’”

 Pace sat beside fellow drama seniors in an empty row facing center stage.
-They had recently finished dinner — homemade calzones a parent brought in earlier, and were about to perform their second showing of “Footloose.”
+They had recently finished dinner — homemade calzones a parent brought in earlier — and were about to perform their second showing of “Footloose.”

 Rifle High School drama club has so far performed three showings of the raucous musical, with three more shows slated for Thursday, Friday and Saturday.